 \section{PROBLEM STATEMENT}

-Consider a localization sensor network divided into $m$ clusters (cf. Fig. \ref{fig:event localization structure illustration} for the case $m=4$).
+Motivated by mobile acoustic event localization applications such as the PinPoint\textsuperscript{TM} event localization sensor network \cite{deligeorges2015mobile,cakiades2012fusion}, we consider a localization sensor network divided into $m$ clusters (cf. Fig. \ref{fig:event localization structure illustration} for the case $m=4$).
 Denote the number of constituent sensors of cluster $i$ as ${N}_{i}$ ($i=1,2,\ldots,m$).
-We consider localization in $D$ ($D\in\{1,2,3\}$) dimensional Euclidean space and suppose the location of event is denoted as $\bm{x}\in\mathbb{R}^{D}$.
+We consider localization in $D$ ($D\in\{1,2,3\}$) dimensional Euclidean space and suppose that the position of the target event is denoted as $\bm{x}\in\mathbb{R}^{D}$.
 Denote the position of the $k$th sensor in the $i$th cluster as $\bm{a}_{i,k}\in\mathbb{R}^{D}$.
-And the $k$th sensor in the $i$th cluster can obtain a noisy range measurement ${r}_{i,k}$ of its distance with respect to a target event:
+The $k$th sensor in the $i$th cluster can obtain a noisy range measurement ${r}_{i,k}$ of its distance with respect to a target event:

-where ${d}_{i,k}=\parallel \bm{x}-\bm{a}_{i,k} \parallel$ denotes the actual distance between the event position and the $k$th sensor of the $i$th cluster and ${v}_{i,k}$ is the Gaussian noise term.
+where ${d}_{i,k}=\parallel \bm{x}-\bm{a}_{i,k} \parallel$ denotes the actual distance between the event position and the $k$th sensor of the $i$th cluster, and ${v}_{i,k}$ is the Gaussian noise term.